Florence Mary ROBINSON (née HOPWAR) [1884-1954]

 Comments

-After the War they moved into the Fanling Home to help with the housekeeping, and when the new roof on the Home was celebrated with a service of thanksgiving in 1947, it was Florence who put on the tea afterwards for staff, children and guests.
+On returning to Hong Kong, they moved into the Fanling Home to help with the housekeeping (catering I imagine), and when the new roof on the Home was celebrated with a service of thanksgiving in 1947, it was Florence who put on the tea afterwards for staff, children and guests.
 In 1949, the Robinsons moved out to a home of their own.
-(Was this retirement?
-She was in her 60s and husband James in his 70s by this time)
+This must have been retirement as she was in her 60s and husband James in his 70s by this time.

-James died in 1951, Florence died in 1954, aged 70.
+James died in 1951, aged 78; Florence died in 1954, aged 70.
 She was buried with her husband in the Hong Kong Cemetery.
+Her mother was also buried there.

 Sources